artemis-analytics/artemis/docs/cdr.md

 * Payload sizes, including datums and chunks
 * Memory consumption
 * Total batches processed, number of records per batch
+* Statistics on processing errors

+Separate histogram-based monitoring applications can be developed as a postprocessing stage of Artemis and will be able to run quickly over large datasets since the input data are Arrow record batches.

-Automated the profiling of the distributions of the data is forseen as well.
+Automated the profiling of the distributions of the data is forseen as well as input for the postprocessing stage.

 Further discussion on automated profiling is included in the appendix.

 ### Services, algorithms and tools <a name="services"></a>